Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Introduction

-The \emph{Differential Privacy guarantee} states that in a database, adding or dropping a row does not affect the output of the analysis, and an adversary cannot tell if a particular person is present in the database or not.
+The \emph{Differential Privacy guarantee} states that adding or removing a single row from a database does not significantly alter the output of the analysis, preventing an adversary from determining whether a particular person is present in the database or not.
 Consider, for instance, a health department investigating the causal relationship between smoking and cancer incidence.
 Potential participants may exhibit reluctance to engage in such research due to concerns regarding social stigma, legal implications, and possible insurance premium discrimination if their identities become traceable within the dataset.
 In this scenario, robust data privacy protections are essential to facilitate accurate analysis of the smoking-cancer relationship while ensuring participant anonymity.
 DP offers a methodological framework that effectively balances individual privacy preservation with data utility for research purposes.
-Although alternative approaches such as homomorphic encryption~\cite{wood2020homomorphic} and multi-party secure computing~\cite{knott2022cryptensecuremultipartycomputation} enable operations on protected data while maintaining confidentiality, these methods frequently present substantial computational complexity challenges \cite{mn2023IJACSAuk}.
+Although alternative approaches such as homomorphic encryption~\cite{Wood2021} and multi-party secure computing~\cite{Knott2021} enable operations on protected data while maintaining confidentiality, these methods frequently present substantial computational complexity challenges \cite{MN2023}.
 The principal advantage of DP lies in its capacity to maintain data utility for statistical analyses while specifically obfuscating individual-level identifying information.\\ \\

-\emph{Key Contributions} \\ The primary focus of this research is to enhance response time and security in healthcare data systems, with particular emphasis on protecting patient privacy.
+\emph{Key Contributions} \\ This research enhances response time and security in healthcare data systems, with particular emphasis on protecting patient privacy.
 We employ DP techniques to safeguard patient data while maintaining its utility for analysis.
-While prior works have explored DP-ML integration~\cite{bin22a,kek20i} and blockchain-based healthcare systems~\cite{hong21pp, kebi22bc,zhan22it,moh23bs} independently, our work advances the state-of-the-art through three key innovations that distinguish it from existing approaches.
+While prior works have explored DP-ML integration~\cite{Jia2022,Gai2020}, blockchain-based distributed ML~\cite{Rangwala2025blockchain}, and blockchain-based healthcare systems~\cite{Wu2021, Azbeg2023,Zhang2022,Wazid2023} independently, our work advances the state-of-the-art through three key innovations that distinguish it from existing approaches.

 First, unlike existing hybrid DP mechanisms that typically combine noise distributions in fixed proportions or apply them sequentially to the same data, our adaptive hybrid noise mechanism presents guidance and insights on dynamic selection of noise distributions based on the sensitivity characteristics of individual data features and the specific ML algorithm employed.
 This feature-aware approach exploits the complementary strengths of Laplace noise (superior performance for low-dimensional, sparse features) and Gaussian noise (optimal for high-dimensional, dense features with composition properties), resulting in improved privacy-utility trade-offs across heterogeneous healthcare datasets compared to uniform noise application strategies.